blockmatic/dmeetup/README.md

 EOS Blockchain is aiming to become a decentralized operating system which can support large-scale decentralized applications.

-EOS Costa Rica supports the global and local open source efforts and development communities by maintaining and contribute to open source initiatives, meetups and workshops.
+EOS Costa Rica supports the EOS.io community by maintaining and contributing to open source initiatives, meetups and workshops.

 We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable internet resources to meet such an important challenge.